lohith-ar/ch-32/PROBLEM.md

 Following are the key objectives for this challenge:

 - Read the file and store the data in memory in a data structure
 - write a method to sort the list of products based on it's price.
 Please note that the sorting can be done in either ascending or descending order.
+After sorting, it should print the sorted result in a file.
 - write a method to sort the list of products based on it's rating in descending order only.
+After sorting, it should print the sorted result in a file.